jeroenvermeulen/JeVe_EasyOTA/README.md

 ## Network port is not showing in IDE

 * It sometimes takes a few minutes for the port to show in the Arduino IDE
-* Check if the port is found:
+* Check if the port is found, this also seems to speed up detection in the IDE:
   * In OSX on console: `dns-sd -B _arduino._tcp`
   * In Windows use [Bonjour browser](http://hobbyistsoftware.com/bonjourBrowser)
 * Try to restart the Arduino board, wait 5 minutes, check if the _Network port_ shows up